Jhy9/Simple-substitution-cipher-solver/README.md

 ## READ THIS:

 Program should be functional now.
-The program does not currently have any UI (likely added tomorrow).
+The program does not currently have any UI.

 ## Quick user instructions
 1. Download and open folder in terminal